Hot Air (film): Plot

 During a discussion with his producers about accepting an on-air showdown with Whitley, Tess convinces him to extend an invitation to Whitley to do the debate on the latter's show.
-During an argument when Tess discovers that her uncle has arranged to have her emancipated, Lionel reveals that he has never forgiven Laurie for abandoning him and stealing money he saved during his sophomore year of high school, in order to live with Laurie and her boyfriend at the time to escape their troubled mother; he also tells a disappointed Tess that Laurie has left rehab.
+During an argument when Tess discovers that her uncle has arranged to have her emancipated, Lionel reveals that he has never forgiven Laurie for abandoning him and stealing money he saved during his sophomore year of high school to live with Laurie and her boyfriend at the time to escape their troubled mother.
+He also tells a disappointed Tess that Laurie has left rehab.

-During his appearance on Whitley's television program, Whitley invites liberal senator Judith Montefiore-Salters (Judith Light) to discuss her immigration plan, only for Whitley to confront Lionel about his past and how it negatively shaped him.
+During his appearance on Whitley's television program, Whitley invites liberal senator Judith Montefiore-Salters to discuss her immigration plan, only for Whitley to confront Lionel about his past and how it negatively shaped him.
 Lionel rounds on the studio audience and blames them for fissures in common decency through worshipping false prophets, arguing "the American Dream is dead and buried, and you're dancing on its grave."
-After the show, Tess criticizes Grayson (Pico Alexander), a fellow intern on Lionel's program with whom she developed a friendship, for revealing details about her family she told in confidence for Whitley to use against Lionel.
+After the show, Tess criticizes Grayson, a fellow intern on Lionel's program with whom she developed a friendship, for revealing details about her family she told in confidence for Whitley to use against Lionel.

-Lionel's assistant, Tyler (Griffin Newman), locates Laurie and reunites her with Tess, who expresses to her mother her worries about whether Laurie will commit to getting her life together.
+Lionel's assistant, Tyler, locates Laurie and reunites her with Tess, who expresses to her mother her worries about whether Laurie will commit to getting her life together.
 Val castigates Lionel about his on-air and off-air behavior, and breaks up with him.
-Lionel skips out on his first broadcast since the incident on Whitley's show, leaving producer Wendel (Jin Ha)—who has no on-air experience—to nervously fill in for him last-minute, to talk to Laurie about her daughter holding back her life for her mother and asks Laurie to stop running from her problems so Tess will stop holding herself back to tend to them.
+Lionel skips out on his first broadcast since the incident on Whitley's show, leaving producer Wendel—who has no on-air experience—to nervously fill in for him last-minute, to talk to Laurie about her daughter holding back her life for her mother and asks Laurie to stop running from her problems so Tess will stop holding herself back to tend to them.
 On his show, as Tess is listening after moving into her dorm at Harper, Lionel apologizes for his tirade and encourages his audience to respectfully disagree on personal views and have the courage to confront their past.
 Tess opens a box gifted by Lionel with pictures of her and Laurie that he had kept, and decides to call her uncle.